skannan-maf/optimization-suite-docker/README.md

 18. Disco

 # And, full credits to ...

 Full credits to the CoIn-OR initiative, the developers and the folks who put all this together.
-My contribution is just to assemble the dockerfile on a **Python image** with the latest compilers (as on 17 Oct 2024).
+My contribution is just to assemble the dockerfile on a **Python image** with a more recent version of compilers.

 # Changes from the parent repo

-1. This Dockerfile is based on Python:3.10 image and has latest versions of gcc, gfortran (version 12.2.0) NOTE that these versions are post the "cxx14" era and so by default some old features will not be supported.
+1. This Dockerfile is based on Python:3.10 image and has recent versions of gcc, gfortran (version 12.2.0) NOTE that these versions are post the "cxx14" era and so by default some old features will not be supported.
    Use the CXXFLAGS to enable cxx14 support to compile old programs (like I did in the Dockerfile) Similarly for Fortran flags (See the Dockerfile)